geethikreddy/Python_basics1/README.md

 # Python_basics1

-First way of explaining python
+My way of explaining python basics with the help of jupyter notebook